Many people overestimate their own expertise, and do not recognize their own incompetence.

 Scientists were equally likely as humanities scholars to endorse inaccurate arguments despite most physical scientists’ rejection of purpose-driven explanations for natural phenomena.

-As a result, most people hold a positive view of their capabilities even when faced with contrary evidence.
+Most people hold a positive view of their capabilities even when faced with contrary evidence.

 -*How do you minimize the risks of “Clueless Confidence”?